Several weeks ago, I got this email from a reader of my blog:

 As it turns out, Grinnell is a great school, and I had a great college experience.
 But it’s not exactly a hotbed of computer science research.
 Professors at Grinnell do conduct research, but most of their focus is on teaching, and the research they do is usually on a smaller scale than what faculty at research universities do.
 The focus on teaching may have been especially pronounced in the computer science program during the years I was there in the early 2000s, because there happened to have been a big swell in CS enrollment just then, so it was probably all hands on deck just to get the courses taught.1

 Still, I could have found ways to do research as an undergrad, but I didn’t really seek them out.
 I didn’t start studying computer science until my second year, so I was playing catch-up to the rest of my class on the CS and math course requirements, and any extra time I had went to my other major in music.
 I did apply once to do summer research with a professor and was turned down.
-The closest thing I did to research in undergrad was during a group project for my junior-year software design class.
+The closest I came to doing research in undergrad was during a group project for my junior-year software design class.
 My group had decided to build a database-backed web app — something none of us had much, if any, experience with — and I had designated myself as the Database Person in an attempt to avoid writing PHP.
 My contributions to the actual project were minimal, but at some point, I became curious about database normalization and found this CACM article from 1983.2 I printed out that article and carried it around with me for weeks — just looking at the typography brings back visceral memories of hanging out in Noyce late at night3 — and I went down a rabbit hole following the references.
 I tried and tried to squeeze redundancies out of our silly little database design.

 I was doing this because I wanted to, not because anyone was telling me to do it.
 Indeed, if the other members of my project group were telling me to do anything at all, it was probably to please shut up about normal forms and help them finish the damn project.
 When I applied to grad school, I wrote about this experience in my statement of purpose, because it was the closest thing I could think of to having done “research”.